-The Foundation's fund financial statements, the Balance Sheet and the Statement of Revenues, Expenditures and Changes in Fund Balances, begin on page nine.
+The Foundation's fund financial statements, the balance sheet and the statement of revenues, expenditures and changes in fund balances, begin on page ten.
 They provide detailed information about the Foundation's most significant funds, not the Foundation as a whole.
 Funds are established by the Foundation to help manage money for particular purposes and compliance with various grant provisions.

 The Foundation's funds are categorized as "governmental funds."
 Governmental funds focus on how money flows into and out of the funds and the balances left at year-end that are available for spending in future periods.
 Fund financial statements are reported using an accounting method called "modified accrual" accounting, which measures cash and other financial assets that can readily be converted to cash.
 This basis of accounting is different from the accrual basis used in the government-wide financial statements to report on the Foundation as a whole.
-The relationship between governmental activities, as reported in the Statement of Net Assets and the Statement of Activities, and governmental funds, as reported in the Balance Sheet and the Statement of Revenues, Expenditures and Changes in Fund Balances is reconciled in the basic financial statements on pages ten and twelve.
+The relationship between governmental activities, as reported in the statement of net position and the statement of activities, and governmental funds, as reported in the balance sheet and the statement of revenues, expenditures and changes in fund balances is reconciled in the basic financial statements on pages eleven and thirteen.